Phan Khắc Sửu: Early life and career

-Phan Khắc Sửu was born on 9 January 1893, to a family of landowners in Mỹ Thuận village, An Trường canton, Cái Vồn district, Cần Thơ province, French Indochina.
+He was born on 9 January 1893, to a family of landowners in Mỹ Thuận village, An Trường canton, Cái Vồn district, Cần Thơ province, French Indochina.
 He was a founding member of the Cao Đài religion.

 His Cao Đài name was Huỳnh Đức.

-In 1914, he went to study abroad in Tunis and then to Paris, France where he obtained a degree in agricultural engineering.
+In 1914, he studied abroad in Tunis and then in Paris, France, where he obtained a degree in agricultural engineering.

 After returning home, he worked as the political affairs officer of the Department of Economic and Technical Research in Cochinchina since 1930.
-However, in the same year, he joined in support of the Student Movement against the colonial policy of the government.
-He help initiated the Revolutionary Movement for the Unification of the People of Annam.
+However, the same year, he joined to support the Student Movement against the government's colonial policy.
+He helps initiated the Revolutionary Movement for the Unification of the People of Annam.
 In 1940, he joined and worked actively in the Vietnamese People's Revolutionary Party, a political organization that worked for Vietnam's independence.
-Therefore, he was sentenced to 8 years of hard labor by the colonial government of Indochina Governor General Jean Decoux and imprisoned on Côn Đảo.
+Therefore, he was sentenced to eight years of hard labor by the colonial government of Indochina Governor General Jean Decoux and imprisoned on Côn Đảo.